Puntalytics/Puntalytics.github.io/_draft_central/ceiling_to_floor.md

 # Ceiling to Floor Comparisons

-Instead of giving you standard one-to-one NFL comparisons, we give you a range of percentile outcomes for each of our top-5 punters.
-Then, each of the four of us give you our best guess for where (between 0 and 100) each prospect's career will end up.
+Instead of giving you standard one-to-one NFL comparisons, we give you a range of percentile outcomes for each of our top-5 punters.[^1] Then, each of the four of us give you our best guess for where (between 0 and 100) each prospect's career will end up.
 Whoever had the a-spiciest take on each punter will attempt to justify their prediction.

 ## Matt Araiza